Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/index.md

 - Nudging, empowering, social efficiency & effectiveness
 - Management Differences from Technical Leadership
 - "Write a book together" as a form of alignment - an Engineering Handbook? (like this one!)

+### Soft Skills

+The _informal_ social side of Software Engineering.

+- Generally being a nice person.
+- Trying to improve yourself.
+- Get feedback.
+- How to change things through informal structures / relationships within the organisation.
+- General mindset stuff (e.g. Principled vs Practicality, believing change is possible, be open and friendly)